tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Motivation and scope.md

 Out of the box, CloudKit provides you a set of APIs and two runtime environments, “development” and “production”, both running in iCloud.
 There’s no support for local testing.

-Canopy is built on top of CloudKit APIs and aims to make it easier to develop solid CloudKit apps.
+Canopy is built on top of CloudKit API and aims to make it easier to develop solid CloudKit apps.
 Here are some the elements that drive the design of the Canopy package.

 ## Testable CloudKit apps